 Permanent partial disability is multiplied by the permanent partial disability rate (PPD).
 The PPD rate is 60% of Average Weekly Wage (See above).
 This then gives an amount of money that the worker is entitled to receive.

-Workers comp benefits are usually exempt from bankruptcy.
-If you are contemplating bankruptcy and have comp benefits be very careful not to co-mingle the proceeds with other money.
+Workers compensation benefits are usually exempt from bankruptcy.
+If you are contemplating bankruptcy and have compensation benefits, be very careful not to co-mingle the proceeds with other money.

 It can be expensive to take doctors depositions.
-Doctors usually charge several hundred dollars an hour.
+Doctors usually charge several hundred dollars per hour.
 Court reporters are not cheap either.
 These may be absolutely necessary in some cases.
-They may be unneeded in other cases.
+They may not be needed in other cases.

 To the Appellate Court

 You must show the trial court is wrong in ruling against you.

 You must show the appellate court is wrong in ruling against you.

 An employer cannot fire a worker for exercising her rights under the workers compensation act.